midhunkalarikkal/FullDomain/Notes/DSA2.md

 `Advantages`
 -------------
 - Simplicity: Easy to implement and understand.
-- In-place sorting algorithm: Requires only a single additional memory space for the temporary variable used for swapping.
 - Stable sorting algorithm: Maintains the relative order of equal elements.
+- In-place sorting algorithm
 - Adaptive algorithm

 `Disadvantages`
 ----------------
-- Inefficiency: One of the least efficient sorting algorithms for large datasets.
-The number of comparisons and swaps can be significantly higher compared to other algorithms.
+- Inefficiency for large set of data
-- Performance: Poor performance on average and worst-case scenarios, making it impractical for most applications.
+- Poor performance on average and worst-case scenarios.
 - Redundant Comparisons: Even after the array becomes sorted, it continues to compare.

 `Best Case Scenario`